marcinzm/drone-battery-recharge-calculator/README.md

 3) Installation:

-a) Please create a folder in i.e. c:\ or d:\ drive.
+a) Please create a folder DroneBatteryLoadCalculator in i.e. c:\ or d:\ drive.
 Cope the installation files into that folder
-b) add the this folder to Windows environment to make it run globally on every place of your drive
+b) add the this c:\DroneBatteryLoadCalculator\bin\Release\ folder to Windows environment to make the application run globally on every place of your drive
-c) If you use Total Commander please type gl.exe on any drive and any folder you currently are. the software should run, if doesn`t run please install the latest Windows .NET package from google.
+c) If you use Total Commander please type gl.exe on any drive and any folder you currently are. the software should run, if doesn`t run please install the latest Windows .NET package from microsoft.com web page.
 d) You can change the language settings from Polski (Polish) to English.

 2) Bugs